-Are you still hesitating for your Christmas meal choices?
-We have an idea for you.offer you : Christmas in Alsace!
+Are you still hesitating what to make for your Christmas meal?
+We have an idea : Christmas in Alsace!
 Last year we tried an all vegeterian christmas meal, which was quiet succesful.
 But this year we wanted to honor our region, Alsace.
 And, it is clear that the vegetarian diet is quite difficult to reconcile with the Alsatian cuisine, so for once we have very carnivorous recipes for you.
 To develop this menu we searched in old cookbooks of my grandmother and our choices stopped on some little less known specialties than sauerkraut or pretzels.
 Drum roll…

 Here is our menu for a Christmas in Alsace: